 - Betterment: Best overall

 - Blooom: Best for 401(k) management

 I ended up using Acorns and Wealthfront and they’ve been going great so far and the platforms are very user-friendly.

 Pro-tip: If you sign up for Acorns with an .edu account, you can get started investing with no fees for the life of your account.

 You can see my results in my Acorns review and Wealthfront review.
 I opted to dollar-cost average (DCA) into the market using Acorns instead of making one big lump sum investment (would be unsettling if the market tanked).

 Overall, roboadvisors are a smart way to invest any amount of money without much risk.
 In fact, since 1928, the S&P 500 (a collection of the 500 largest stocks in the U.S.) has averaged roughly 7% in annual returns, even after adjusting for inflation.

-Investing in yourself is one of the best investments you could ever make and it can take many forms: pursuing a creative project, nurturing a talent taking a course or learning a new skill or pick up a new side hustle.
+Investing in yourself is one of the best investments you could ever make and it can take many forms: pursuing a creative project, nurturing a talent taking a course, learning a new skill or pick up a new side hustle.

 One wise thing to do once you have your 100k in hand is to set up an emergency fund or fund it if you already have one.
 It will shield you from life’s unpleasant surprises.

 As you may have guessed, there are so many ways to invest your $100,000 with confidence.
 You might choose one particular method, or you might choose to diversify.
 Just make sure to invest somehow so you can offset inflation and your wallet will thank you for it!